AmolN7/React-Js/reactjs_demo/README.md

     #Run unit test
     $ npm test

-    # ( Remove this tool and copies build depemdencies, configurain files and scripts into the app directory. if you do this you can't go back!)
+    # ( Remove this tool and copies build depemdencies, configuration files and scripts into the app directory. if you do this you can't go back!)
     $ npm eject

 - Install bootstrap for React